Phileosopher/commonplace/understanding--.md

 1 agriculturally - time delay on actions
 2 industrially - immediate feedback
 3 technologically - low information with magnified work
+NOTE: GOD WORKS TECHNOLOGICALLY, EVEN WHEN WE DON'T SEE IT

 managers are 1
 most human and labor work is 2